PJMcDonough/OOP-notes/Pillars of OOP.md

 ![See above prose](AnimalDiagram.png "Summary of the Silly Animal Kingdom")

 # Encapsulation
+We separate how data is stored from how it is used.

 Encapsulation allows us to keep separate concerns separate.
 That's the definition.
 Abstractions like `interface`s can make things better encapsulated.
 `Point` and `Polygon` define how the client can interact with variables of those types.
 We encapsulate the implementation.
 # Abstraction
+We hide implementation details.

 The `Point` and `Polygon` `interface`s give us nice abstractions.
 The Cartesian and polar implementations of Point, and classes like`Rectangle` provide the implementation.
 ## Declaring and implementing `interface`s